LifestyleCorp/robot-doctor/README.md

 - Presenting Case report to doctors
 - Prescribing patient medicine and correct orders for the clinical staff like nurses
 - Identifying medical instruments and devices
-- Holding instruments and devices correctly
+- Holding instruments and devices correctly and maintaining sterility
 - Placing surgical sutures correctly on the wound
 - Placing IV cannula on the dorsal veins of hand bilaterally
 - Correctly fixing IV set and IV line onto the cannula as per prescription